Employee and Consumer Rights to Sue

 Unfortunately, the U.S. Supreme Court just dealt a major blow to employees’ rights to pursue class, or collective arbitration in Lamps Plus, Inc. v.
 Varela, a 5-4 decision, calling into question whether plaintiffs can effectively vindicate their rights in arbitration.
 Now, this isn’t a law review article, so I will save you from the lengthy case analysis, and confusing legalese.
 Suffice it to say, the Court’s decision can be summed up as follows: If your arbitration agreement does not specifically reference class, or collective claims, then, assuming the arbitration agreement is otherwise enforceable, you may have effectively waived your right to pursue class, or collective claims, even though the agreement says nothing about waiving such claims.

 Now, more than ever, it is important that you read and understand any agreements your employer asks you to sign.
 Here, at the Law Office of J.J.
-Talbott, P.A., we have extensive experience handling employment disputes, including disputes over unpaid wages, or overtime; discrimination; or harassment.
+Talbott, P.A., we have extensive experience handling employment disputes, including disputes over unpaid wages or overtime.
 If you are involved in a dispute with your employer, contact us to discuss your options.